 Ajinomoto is the manufacturer of the leading MSG brand in the Philippines called “AJI-NO-MOTO® Umami Seasoning”, which is comprised of both sodium and glutamate.
-Glutamate is a naturally occurring mineral and amino acid present in animals and plants respectively.
+Glutamate is a naturally occurring amino acid present in animals and plants respectively.
 It is also present in different types of food, such as tomatoes, mushrooms, cheese, and various protein sources.

 The unique taste or the fifth basic taste elicited from MSG known as “umami” was discovered by Professor Kikunae Ikeda who extracted the glutamic acid from the Kombu seaweed.
 Ikeda then identified glutamate as the source of the savory unique taste that did not fall within the taste categories of sweet, sour, salty and bitter.

 In Filipino, umami is described as “malinamnam,” which is why the use of AJI-NO-MOTO® in Filipino dishes is very popular.
 There are many ways to implement the umami flavor into Filipino dishes, adding savory flavors like AJI-NO-MOTO® helps to complete the dish.